 Schedule

-The graduate cohort program will operate on a 7 or 7.5 week session with students completing 3-6 credits of study in each 7 or 7.5 week session.
+The graduate cohort program will operate on a 7 or 7.5-week session with students completing 3-6 credits of study in each 7 or 7.5-week session.

 Contact Information

-For specific program and curriculum questions contact Patricia Davis, Ph.D., coordinator of the program at (570) 945-8424 or patti.davis@keystone.edu.
+For specific program and curriculum questions contact Chad Stevens, Ph.D., coordinator of the MBA program with a concentration in Health Systems Management at (570) 945-8431 or chad.stevens@keystone.edu.

 Application

-Keystone College accepts students to the MBA Accounting Concentration program for fall, spring, and summer terms.
-Students applying for the MBA Accounting Concentration program have no additional requirements other than those required for all master's applicants.
+Keystone College accepts students to the MBA program with a concentration in Health Systems Management for fall, spring, and summer terms.
+Students applying for the MBA program have no additional requirements other than those required for all master's applicants.

 Course Requirements

-ACCT 5250 - Advanced Auditing

-ACCT 5300 - Forensic Accounting

-ACCT 6150 - Corporate and Partnership Taxation

-BUSN 5100 - Graduate Writing and Research

 BUSN 5150 - International Accounting

 BUSN 5250 - Global Work Teams

-BUSN 5350 - Organizational Development
+BUSN 5300 - Operations Management

 BUSN 5400 - Strategic Marketing

-BUSN 6150 - Financial Management in Public and Nonprofit Organizations
+BUSN 6150 - Financial Management in Public & Non-Profit Organizations

 BUSN 6200 - Corporate Law and Regulations

 BUSN 6250 - Managerial Economics

 BUSN 6910 - Strategic Analysis

+CORE 5100 - Graduate Writing and Research

+HSM 6100 - Health Systems Management

+HSM 6150 - Essentials of Managed Health Care

+HSM 6200 - Health Law and Ethics

-Master of Business Administration (MBA) Program Coordinator: Dana Harris, Ph.D.
+Master of Business Administration (MBA) Program Coordinator: Chad Stevens, Ph.D.

 The Master of Business Administration (MBA) is designed to provide the skills and knowledge necessary for individuals to enhance their career opportunities including promotions and increased compensation.
 The MBA assists with starting a new business and attainment of specific management or leadership positions.
 MBA coursework involves a broad spectrum of business-related topics including accounting, statistics, economics, communications, management, and entrepreneurship.
 The MBA program not only readies students to work for financial institutions such as banks, but also prepares them for management positions in other fields or as founders of start-up companies.

 Program Goals

-- Students will demonstrate integrated, innovative strategic thinking and problem solving skill sets.
+- Students will demonstrate integrated, innovative strategic thinking and problem solving skill

 - Students will demonstrate exceptional oral, written, and presentation skills.

 - Students will evaluate and summarize operational knowledge of business, marketing, project management, information technology, finance, accounting, statistics and quantitative analysis.

 - Students will appraise environmental, corporate, and financial resource sustainability.

 - Students will evaluate and demonstrate ethical and responsible behavior in business activities.

 Program Format

 The MBA program will be delivered in an online format.
 Students will be required to have the necessary hardware and software and access to the Internet in order to complete the coursework.
 Anticipated program length is one to two years, depending on course load.

 Program Prerequisites

 Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.

 Tuition

-\$575 per credit.
+\$600 per credit.